SovereignCloudStack/standards/Standards/scs-XXXX-v1-default-rules-for-security-groups.md

 And it is arguable to have a more strict standard for default rules for the default Security Group than for the custom Security Groups.
 Because the latter ones are not automatically applied to a VM but are always edited by the users to apply to their requirements.

-The whitelisting concept of Security Group rules makes it hard to allow traffic with an exception of certain ports.
+The allowlisting concept of Security Group rules makes it hard to allow traffic with an exception of certain ports.
-It would be possible to just define many rules to achieve what a blacklist would achieve.
+It would be possible to just define many rules to achieve what a blocklist would achieve.
-This has the severe downside that users could be confused by these rules and will not disable unnecessary default rules in their SGs.
+But having many rules may confuse users and they may not disable unnecessary default rules in their SGs.

 ## Standard